 People stabbing in the dark hoping to find something that will yield positive results.
 You might see isolated parts of the business becoming more ‘digital’.
 Technology is implemented but people don’t use it, scattered projects are underway but they don’t link to anything tangible, people don’t really understand what they’re doing or how to evaluate efforts.

-The aim of the diagnosis phase is to understand the existing situation and the challenges that must be overcome in order to reach a desirable new situation -- it gives tremendous clarity and helps keep things on track.
+Best case scenario is improved operational efficiency.
+Worst case scenario is frustration, complication, and wasted resource.
+Either way there is no transformation, just digitised versions of the same processes, products and services.
+The aim of the diagnosis phase is to understand the existing situation and the challenges that must be overcome in order to reach a desirable new situation — it gives tremendous clarity and helps keep things on track.

 What happens if there is no guiding policy?

 In most cases, the business will not meet its strategic objectives.
 If they are, it’s due to sheer good luck rather than good guidance.
 Without guiding policy a strategy is little more than a wishlist.